OLC-Bioinformatics/OLC_NAS_Tools/README.md

     """
     :param seqids: LIST containing strings of valid OLC Seq IDs
     :param outdir: STRING path to directory to dump requested files
-    :param copyflag: BOOL flag to determine with to copy files to create symlinks
+    :param copyflag: BOOL flag to determine if files should be copied or symlinked
     :param filetype: STRING of either 'fastq' or 'fasta' to determine where to search for files
     :param verbose_flag: BOOL flag to determine logging level
     """